Nie-gif/SECP1513-06/Assignment 1 (Industry Visit 1)/README.md

 ## 📖 Description
-For this assignment, we worked as a group to create a short vlog based our experience on the **PPG Industry Talk**.
-The poster highlights key insights shared by the industry speaker.
+We visited UTM Digital and we recorded a short vlog about the visit

 ## 📽️ Project Video